まとめ

 1. Idea (with formulas) #

-- Add (scaled) linear terms for continuous features (z_k(x)$.
+- Add scaled linear terms (z_k(x)) for continuous features.

 - L1-regularized linear fit:

-L1 promotes sparsity so only important rules/terms remain.
+L1 promotes sparsity so only influential rules/terms remain.

 2. Dataset (OpenML: house_sales) #

-OpenML dataset “house_sales” (King County housing data).
-Numeric columns only for brevity.
+King County housing prices (OpenML data_id=42092).
+Numeric columns only for clarity.

 import japanize_matplotlib